Cyberdog52/hackathon/Dotnet_React/React_Frontend/README.md

 Only tools, Visual Studio Code extensions, and NPM packages which are open-source, free, and with full freedom-of-use (e.g. no commercial use requirements) have been considered.

-There are a few proprietary licenses and modified licenses (based on well-known open source licenses).
-Check if those licenses allow usage in your context.
+There are a few custom and proprietary licenses.
+Some of them are based on well-known open source licenses Check if those licenses allow usage in your context.

 [A list of well-known open source licenses can be found here](https://opensource.org/licenses/)